 - The slow rate that the tumescent fluid is absorbed into the subcutaneous fat means that all the blood vessels are slowly closed and replaced with an equal volume of fluid.
 This maintains a fluid equilibrium inside your body throughout the entire procedure.

-When performed by a board certified plastic surgeon with experience in liposuction, liposuction is not dangerous.
+When performed by board certified plastic surgeons with experience in liposuction, the Toronto liposuction procedure is not dangerous.
 It is safe and thousands of procedures are performed every year without issue.

 How much does it cost to get liposuction on your stomach?

 It would be $4000 and up, depending on how large the target area for body liposuction is.

 Generally speaking, liposuction isn’t covered by OHIP.
 This is because it is considered an aesthetic procedure.
 However, there are some cases for which liposuction may be medically recommended.
 Please speak with your doctor to find out if this would apply to you.